Key Takeaways

 What You Might See

 Under clear, dark skies away from city lights, expect to see 10 to 18 meteors per hour at peak — roughly one every four to six minutes.
+For the best rates, consider heading to one of the UK's dark sky reserves or parks — Bortle 2–3 sites like Galloway, Northumberland, or the Brecon Beacons will show you roughly twice as many meteors as a typical rural location.
 That might sound modest compared to the Perseids or Geminids, but the Lyrids have a trick up their sleeve: fireballs.

 Lyrid fireballs are some of the most impressive in any shower.
 They're caused by meteoroids the size of a large marble rather than a grain of sand, and they can light up the entire sky for a second or two, sometimes leaving glowing smoke trails (called persistent trains) that hang in the atmosphere for several minutes.
 About 15–20% of Lyrid meteors are bright enough to be classed as fireballs.